 Instructor Henry Lee has over 15 years of experience as both a student and instructor in the Chinese Martial Arts including Taijiquan and Qigong.

 He began studying Taijiquan in 2007 studying Chen Style Taijiquan under Instructor Wei Li who herself is a student of famed Grandmaster Chen Zhenglei (For more information, go to: http://chenzhenglei.com/).
 The Chen Style of Taijiquan is reputed as the originator of the five major family styles of Taijiquan (Chen, Yang, Wu, Wu-Hao, and Sun).
 It is characterized by its focus on "silk reeling" a movement principle found throughout all of the Taiji styles.

 In 2009 Henry began studying under Master Zhou Xuan Yun.
 Master Zhou is a Daoist Priest and Taiji master who trained and taught on Wudang mountain.
 He is a noted outstanding master of the Wudang style of Taijiquan (For more information, go to: http://www.daoistgate.com/).
 The Wudang Style of Taijiquan and Wudang Mountain are reputed as the birthplace of Taijiquan.
 Wudang Taiji is characterized by it's broad and continuously flowing movements.

-Instructor Lee is an authorized instructor of the Daoist Gate Wudang Arts school and currently holds an ongoing class in Cambridge, MA.
-See below for details.
+Instructor Lee is an authorized instructor of the Daoist Gate Wudang Arts school and is available for private instruction.